 Discovering a crack in the foundation of your home can be unsettling, as this could indicate more extensive damage to your home's foundation, which could mean costly repairs.
 However, if you have discovered a crack in your foundation you may be wondering if all foundation cracks are the same, or if certain cracks should be more cause for concern than others.
-Not all cracks are the same, so it's important to know when to take action with foundation and basement crack repair in State College, Harrisburg, Wilkes-Barre, Scranton, York, Philadelphia, PA, and the surrounding areas.
-We also offer basement leak repair and basement foundation repair throughout Pennsylvania and the surrounding states.
+Not all cracks are the same, so it's important to know when to take action with foundation and basement crack repair.
+We also offer basement leak repair and basement foundation repair throughout Pennsylvania, Delaware, New Jersey, Maryland, Virginia, Washington D.C. and the surrounding areas.

 When you see a crack in the basement or foundation of your home, you are probably wondering if it is cause for concern.
 There are really three types of cracks that you will see, and each tells a different story.
 Depending on which type of crack your basement or foundation has will determine what type of basement crack repair you will need, and how much it will cost.

 The most common is the vertical crack, and these are typically the least severe kind of crack.
 These types of cracks are usually the result of your foundation settling, and it is thusly not uncommon even for new houses to have this type of foundation damage as a home's foundation can settle greatly in the first few years.